 - Have the symptoms disappeared after 24 hours?
 No – seek medical attention.

-- Do I still have abdominal discomfort or pain when not drinking?
+- Do I still have abdominal discomfort or stomach pain when not drinking?
 Yes – seek medical attention.

-- Yes – consider residential rehab such as Abbeycare
+- Yes – consider supervised rehabilitation treatment

 Whilst undertaking therapy conducive to achieving and maintaining long-term sobriety.